-RFM analysis starts with ranking customers according to the following key factors.
+The first step of RFM analysis is ranking customers according to the following factors:

 - Recency.
-The more recent the purchase was made, the higher is the likelihood of a customer to remember the brand and keep it in mind for the next transaction.
-Recent customers are more likely to buy something rather than those who haven’t made any transactions for months.
-These facts are important for companies since they help single out recent customers and encourage them to purchase again soon.
+The more recent the purchase, the higher the likelihood of a customer remembering the brand and keeping it in mind for the next transaction.
+Recent customers are more likely to buy something compared to those who haven’t made any purchases for months.
+These facts are essential for companies since they help single out more recent customers and encourage them to buy again soon.

 - Frequency.
-Many aspects influence the frequency of customers buying products.
-They include the product’s type, the price point, and the necessity for restocking.
-Companies can anticipate the demand.
-For example, the products customers buy today will run out in a certain timeframe.
-After a while, they will go to the grocery store again.
-Since it’s a repeatable process, brands can predict the date of the next purchase and direct their marketing efforts to remind customers to visit the store when consumers run out of products.
+Many aspects influence customers' buying frequency.
+They include the product type, price point, and restocking necessity.
+Companies can anticipate the demand, for example, the products customers buy today will run out, and clients will have to purchase them again soon.
+Since it’s a repeatable process, brands can predict the date of the next purchase and direct their marketing efforts to remind customers to visit their stores or websites when consumers run out of products.
 This way, brands can gain customer loyalty because customers love to be taken care of.

 - Monetary value.
-The factor focuses on the amount of money each customer spends with a brand.
+This is the amount of money each customer spends with a brand.
 Companies encourage their consumers to spend more to reach their revenue goals.

-Now that you already know the way the analysis works, you should explore the steps needed to conduct RFM analysis.
+Now that you already know the way RFM analysis works, you should explore the steps needed to conduct it.
 Let’s have a closer look at the process itself.

 Different tools can help you perform the analysis.
 For this purpose, you need to have a CRM with your customer base.
 Different platforms can import your customers’ data from CRM, calculate the RFM, and provide you with the results.